scrapy-plugins/scrapy-playwright/README.md

     ```

-### Supported coroutines
+### Supported methods

 Please refer to the [upstream docs for the `Page` class](https://playwright.dev/python/docs/api/class-page)
-to see available coroutines
+to see available methods.

 ### Impact on Response objects

 Certain `Response` attributes (e.g. `url`, `ip_address`) reflect the state after the last
 action performed on a page.
-If you issue a `PageCoroutine` with an action that results in
+If you issue a `PageMethod` with an action that results in
 a navigation (e.g. a `click` on a link), the `Response.url` attribute will point to the
 new URL, which might be different from the request's URL.